9. Books, broadcasting, and the Bible College

 - Are our Italian pastors full-time, or do they hold jobs on the side?

-- In the early 1960s the decision was made to go to full-time men.
-We have a couple of lay pastors who work full-time at secular jobs as well as pastoring.
+However, we now have some lay pastors who work at secular jobs as well as pastoring.

 - Do we have any English-speaking congregations in Italy?